-We were invited by the Custodial Institutions Agency (Dienst Private charitable foundations Justitiële Inrichtingen, hereinafter DJI) of the Dutch Ministry A number of private Dutch charitable foundations donated of Security and Justice to organize their Volunteers Day: a significantly, mostly to contribute to our programme in the yearly event in recognition of the nearly 3600 volunteers Netherlands.
-We received grants from organisations such as that help or frequently visit (ex) offenders throughout the Kans Fonds, VSB Fonds and Oranje Fonds.
-Netherlands.
-Young in Prison is one of the organisations that receive financial support from DJI for our post-release Oranje Kansfonds ΙΛΝΙΟΟ geven om mentor programme.
+We were invited by the Custodial Institutions Agency (Dienst Justitiële Inrichtingen, hereinafter DJI) of the Dutch Ministry of Security and Justice to organize their Volunteers Day: a yearly event in recognition of the nearly 3600 volunteers that help or frequently visit (ex) offenders throughout the Netherlands.
+Young in Prison is one of the organisations that receive financial support from DJI for our post-release mentor programme.

-During the day, 150 volunteers from different Dutch FONDS 21 VSBfonds, organisations (all supported by DJI) got to experience YiP's approach of working with youth in conflict with the law.
+During the day, 150 volunteers from different Dutch organisations (all supported by DJI) got to experience YiP's approach of working with youth in conflict with the law.
 They participated in YiP workshops - such as graffiti and storytelling - led by YiP workshop facilitators.
-The Minor and major donors storytelling workshops resulted in a 'digital manifesto' that Regular YiP supporters donate on average € 6 a month.
-We tells the personal stories of the volunteers and explains why now have a total of 53 supporters who generate an annual they believe it is so important to work with (ex) offenders.You total of € 3.703 for the charity.
-In addition, YiP receives can view the 'scrolly' and read their stories (in Dutch) here: one-off donations from individuals and companies. https://binnestebuiten.younginprison.nl/ binnenstebuiten#9679 Governmental funding
+The storytelling workshops resulted in a 'digital manifesto' that tells the personal stories of the volunteers and explains why they believe it is so important to work with (ex) offenders.
+You can view the 'scrolly' and read their stories (in Dutch) here: https://binnestebuiten.younginprison.nl/ binnenstebuiten#9679